dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

-As well as acting as a static information carrier for use in other FFI definitions, a designator class can also be instantiable, in which case Dylan uses an instance of the designator class to represent an object of the C type it designates when that object is passed from the “C world” to the “Dylan world”.
+As well as acting as a static information carrier for use in other FFI definitions, a designator class can also be instantiable, in which case Dylan uses an instance of the designator class to represent an object of the C type it designates when that object is passed from the "C world" to the "Dylan world".

 *Note:* Only classes that designate C pointer types can be instantiated in this way.
 Instances of C’s fundamental numeric value types like ``int``,